-The Skoda Citigo is the Czech firm's small city car and is based on the Volkswagen up! and the SEAT Mii.
-It also competes with our car of the year – the Hyundai i10.
-The Skoda is cheaper to buy than the Volkswagen up!, while Skoda has one of the best customer service records of any car manufacturer.
+The Skoda Citigo is the brand's small city car and is based on the same components as the Volkswagen up! and SEAT Mii.
+It also competes with our 2014 Car of the Year – the Hyundai i10.
+The Skoda is cheaper to buy than the Volkswagen up!, while the brand has one of the best customer-service records of any car manufacturer.

-The Citigo's small size means it is easy to park and manoeuvre in tight city streets, where it was designed to excel, but the Citigo (as with the up! and Mii) is also surprisingly quiet at motorway speeds – something many other small cars aren’t.
+The Citigo's small size means it's easy to park and manoeuvre in tight city streets, where it was designed to excel, but the Citigo (like the up! and Mii) is also surprisingly quiet at motorway speeds – something many other small cars aren’t.

-To keep costs down, the basic Skoda Citigo S has limited levels of equipment, so we would advise going for the SE model that comes with useful equipment such as air-conditioning, electric front windows, and remote central locking.
-Buyers can also choose between Elegance and Monte Carlo trim levels.
+To keep costs down, the basic Skoda Citigo S has limited equipment, so we'd advise going for the SE model.
+It comes with useful equipment such as air-conditioning, electric front windows and remote central locking.
+Buyers can also choose the range-topping Elegance and Monte Carlo specifications.